At a Glance

 As skeptical as we were, it does dry even plastics.
 (Plastics are less dense and tend to not dry).

-Buying a paneled dishwasher will be in issue in the next 3-5 months.
+Buying a paneled dishwasher will be an issue in the next 3-5 months.

 Bosch is operating at 50% capacity.
 Miele's having issues as well.
 Their only panel-ready dishwasher is available at $2,999.

-Beko offers all the better features of the DDT39432 such as 39 dB, AquaIntense and AquaFlex scouring, good overall racking, and Ion Guard odor control for $999.
+Beko offers all the better features of the DDT39432, such as 39 dB, AquaIntense and AquaFlex scouring, good racking, and Ion Guard odor control for $999.

 9. Best Premium Dishwasher: Miele G7966SCVI - $2,999

-Without question, this dishwasher is the best in terms of features.
+Without question, this dishwasher is the best features.